 Selling Expenses.
 Selling expenses consist primarily of expenses associated with the development of new centers and specialty cancer hospitals, such as salaries and benefits for our business development personnel, marketing expenses and travel related expenses.
-Selling expenses have increased in absolute amount from 2008 through 2010 as a result of increased efforts to expand our network of centers and our specialty cancer hospitals.
+Selling expenses have increased in absolute amount from 2009 through 2011 as a result of increased efforts to expand our network of centers and our specialty cancer hospitals.
 We expect our selling expenses to continue to increase in absolute amount in the future, in line with the expansion of our network and the growth in our total net revenues.
-Our selling expenses include share-based compensation, RMB0.3 million in 2009, and RMB2.5 million (US\$0.4 million) in 2010.
+Our selling expenses include share-based compensation, RMB0.3 million in 2009, and RMB2.5 million in 2010, and RMB2.4 million (US\$0.4 million) in 2011.

 General and Administrative Expenses.
 General and administrative expenses consist primarily of salaries and benefits for our finance, human resources and administrative personnel, fees and expenses of legal, accounting and other professional services, insurance expenses, travel related expenses, depreciation of equipment and facilities used for administrative purposes, and other expenses.
-Our general and administrative expenses also include sharebased compensation expenses in 2008, 2009 and 2010 that amounted to RMB4.2 million, RMB0.7 million and RMB7.0 million (US\$1.1 million), respectively, which significantly increased our general and administrative expenses for those periods.
+Our general and administrative expenses also include share-based compensation expenses in 2009, 2010 and 2011 that amounted to RMB0.7 million, RMB7.0 million and RMB6.9 million (US\$1.1 million), respectively.
 See "-Share-based Compensation."
 Without taking into account the share-based compensation expenses, our general and administrative expenses have increased in absolute dollar terms as we have recruited additional general and administrative employees and have incurred additional costs related to the growth of our business.
 We expect such expenses to continue to increase in absolute dollar terms in the future, in line with the expansion of our network of centers and the growth in our total net revenues.